An Introduction to Quantitative Sports Betting

 Exploiting Market Inefficiencies

-The most profitable bettors use a combination of the two: bottom-up to generate a prediction and top-down to find the best odds.
-In my case, I exclusively used a top-down approach since I didn’t have the expertise or resources to develop my own models.
+In my case, I relied exclusively on a top-down approach since I didn’t have the expertise or resources to build reliable models from scratch.

 Which sportsbooks should we trust?